Getting started in the world of points and miles can often be confusing, if not overwhelming. We get it.

 Step 3: Set a Goal, Then Chase It

-The key to getting started with miles and points is deciding what you want to do.
+The key to getting started with miles and points is deciding what you want to do first – not what credit card you want to get.

 Do you want to jet across the United States several times a year?
 Sip champagne in business class?
 Fly to Europe or Asia?
 Meeting each of these goals requires a separate strategy, with a different mix of credit card points and miles to make it happen.
 As you’re getting started earning points and miles, think of each credit card application as a means to accomplish your next trip for less.